【Fuel cell testing market, another promising wave in China hydrogen industry?】

 Figure 4: Fuel cell test equipment demand forecast (2020-2040)

-However, the expansion for international players is still facing lots of obstacle and competition, for further analysis regarding major testing players in China, please stay tuned for part II.
-Should you have further questions about hydrogen and related topics, please feel free to drop us an email at email@example.com., and don’t miss out our next blog about fuel cell testing industry players in China.
+However, the expansion for international players is still facing lots of obstacle and issue, for further analysis regarding major testing players in China, please stay tuned for part II.
+Should you have further questions about hydrogen and related topics, please feel free to drop us an email at firstname.lastname@example.org., and don’t miss out our next blog about fuel cell testing industry players in China.